Explore NZ

 These paths should help users move from broad Explore questions into the right guides, tools, or route pages.

-Clarify what should happen first
+Clarify direction first

-Connect timing with the wider move plan
+Connect timing with the wider move

 FAQ